Skip to content

 Removing Cameras

-After a camera is added to the System Cameras list, its details can the edited to customize the connection to use, setup authentication credentials, etc. This menu can be accessed by pressing the Edit button on the corresponding System Cameras list entry.
+After a camera is added, its details can be edited to customize the connection to use, set authentication credentials, etc.

 This window displays the following camera properties:

-• Name : Camera name as displayed in the System Cameras List
+• Name: Camera name as displayed in the System Cameras List

-• IP : IP Address for the camera (if applicable)
+• IP: IP Address for the camera (if applicable)

-• User Name : User Name to use for connection credentials (if applicable)
+• User Name: User Name to use for connection credentials (if applicable)

-• Password : Password to use for connection credentials (if applicable)
+• Password: Password to use for connection credentials (if applicable)

-• Profiles : ONVIF camera profiles discovered from the camera information (if applicable)
+• Profiles: ONVIF camera profiles discovered from the camera information (if applicable)

 Setup Credentials

-If a camera needs credentials for a connection its Info field will show ter:NotAuthorized, this means that a valid user name and password must be set for the camera, this can be done with the following process:
+If a camera needs credentials for a connection, its Info field will show ter:NotAuthorized.
+This means that a valid username and password must be set for the camera.
+This can be done with the following process:

 • Save changes by clicking on the Save button on the Camera Editor.